cado-security/product-help/docs/cado-response/deploy/gcp/gcp-settings.md

 You can acquire compute and storage resources from GCP with the Cado platform by

-1. Setting up the Google project for Cado collection
+1. Setting up the primary GCP project for Cado collection
 2. Setting up a Service Account in GCP
 3. Entering credentials into Cado

 The below guide walks through this process.

-## Setting up the Google project for Cado collection
+## Setting up the Primary Google Project for Cado collection
 In order to set up the project for Cado collection you need to

 * Enable the Cloud Build API for the project
-* Define a bucket for each GCP Project where images will be stored.
+* Define a bucket for the Primary GCP Project where images will be stored and imported into Cado.

+***Note - if you are importing from more than one Google project you will need to designate one of those projects as the Primary GCP Project and [create a bucket in that project](./gcp-settings.md#defining-a-bucket-for-the-primary-gcp-project) to enable collection across the multiple Google project***

 ### Enabling the Cloud Build API for the project